The-Professor99/ML_Notes/Interesting_Concepts/Designing_hybrid_ensemble_models.md

 The important thing is: Feature transformers generally can extrapolate target values beyond the training set given appropriate features as inputs, but the predictions of target transformers will always be bound within the range of the training set.

+#### Multioutput-problems.
+A multi-output problem is a supervised learning problem with several outputs to predict, that is when Y is a 2d array of shape (n_samples, n_outputs).
+When there is no correlation between the outputs, a very simple way to solve this kind of problem is to build n independent models, i.e. one for each output, and then to use those models to independently predict each one of the n outputs.
+However, because it is likely that the output values related to the same input are themselves correlated, an often better way is to build a single model capable of predicting simultaneously all n outputs.
+First, it requires lower training time since only a single estimator is built.
+Second, the generalization accuracy of the resulting estimator may often be increased.